Triton (1787 EIC ship)

-Triton was launched in 1787 as an East Indiaman for the British East India Company (EIC).
-She made three full voyages for the EIC before the French privateer Robert Surcouf captured her in 1796 while she was on her fourth voyage.
+Triton was launched in 1787, as an East Indiaman for the British East India Company (EIC).
+She made three full voyages for the EIC before the French privateer Robert Surcouf captured her in 1796, while she was on her fourth voyage.
 She returned to British ownership shortly thereafter and the EIC chartered her for three more voyages to Britain.
 She was based at Calcutta and was last listed in 1809.

 Career

 The EIC took Triton up as for six voyages a regular ship.
 She completed three and was captured on her fourth.

 First voyage (1788–1789)

 Under the command of Captain William Agnew, Triton sailed from The Downs on 5 April 1788, bound for Madras and Bengal.
-She reached Madras on 14 July and arrived at Diamond Harbour on 23 July.
+She reached Madras on 14 July, and arrived at Diamond Harbour on 23 July.
 She left Bengal on 30 December, reached St Helena on 7 March, before arriving at The Downs on 14 May.

-Of her 118 passengers, not fwer than 98 had been soldiers in India.
+Of her 118 passengers, not fewer than 98 had been soldiers in India.
 They had served out their contracts and were returning to England at the EIC's expense, together with their wives and children.
 Most of these men were now entitled to a lifetime pension from the EIC.